8 Scientific proofs that having a cat is good for you!

-Most cat owners know that having cats is good for them.
+Most cat owners know that having a cat is good for them.
 This article is for everyone else who thinks that if you own a cat you don’t really have any benefits.
-Read the following facts that are scientifically proven to be true and made people get cats.
+Read the following facts that are scientifically proven to be true and made people consider get one for themselves.

 1. Cats help you cope with the loss.

 When you lose someone usually it’s very difficult to get better and feel good.
 Having your friends and family near most of the times helps, but if you live with a cat she will definitely help you in coping with the pain.
 Cats have shown to be more helpful in getting over the loss quickly.
 They are the social support that human needs and people reported that they feel better when they talk to their cats and express their emotions because they won’t respond and won’t judge – which makes it easier for them to let their feelings out.

 2. It is good for your health.